-More traditional activities including educational and training programs are also offered to the Loyola community, including various student groups, Student Life staff, Campus Police, and other administrators.
-The Counseling Center staff develops, implements, and evaluates outreach activities aimed at personal growth, teaching important skills, and fostering a sense of community amongst the participants.
-Examples of such endeavors include: facilitating first year student orientation groups; self-care workshops such as relaxation and stress reduction; and participation in campus retreats.
-Active liaison relationships exist between the Counseling Center and many departments across the campus.
-Fellows are actively involved in public health, preventive services, and traditional outreach efforts.
-Fellows will be given a chance to observe professional staff doing outreach at the start of their year, then co-facilitate and do solo outreach programs.
-Fellows may participate in our Public Health Team Meetings, which meet every other week to develop our public health approach to community engagement around current issues.
+The Counseling Center staff develops, implements, and evaluates outreach activities aimed at promoting personal growth, teaching important skills, and fostering a sense of community amongst the participants.
+Some of these activities include working with student groups or active liaison relationships with many departments across campus.
+Examples of such endeavors include: facilitating first year student orientation groups; self-care workshops such as relaxation and stress reduction with Messina classes; participation in campus retreats; and attending and/or leading Sister-to-Sister and Man-to-Man sessions with ALANA Services.
+Fellows are actively involved in public health, preventive services, and traditional outreach efforts, and participate in our Public Health Team Meetings, which meet regularly to develop our public health approach to community engagement around current issues.

-A significant percentage of counseling center psychologists are asked to conduct research related to process, outcome, or accountability during their career.
-As a result, Fellows are invited to participate in new and/or on-going research projects relevant to the Counseling Center’s work and mission.
+A significant percentage of psychologists are asked to conduct research related to process, outcome, or accountability during their career.
+Hence, Fellows are invited to participate in new and/or on-going research projects relevant to the Counseling Center’s work and mission.
+Past examples include conducting campus climate qualitative and quantitative research, evaluating the Center's clinical services data for underrepresented groups, and analyzing data for our RIO Mindfulness workshops.
 Fellows will have access the University's library and research support services.

 Social Justice Work

 All Fellows will engage in this work as a part of the Center staff.
-Fellows who choose to apprentice in this area will participate in the Committee to identify relevant ways to continue this work through: connecting with African, Latina/o, Asian, and Native American (ALANA) student organizations, collaboration with the multicultural ALANA Services office, connecting with LGBTQ students through collaboration with Spectrum (i.e., the student organization for gender and sexual minorities and allies), collaborating with various offices, organizations, and committees on gender-based concerns, such as the Women's Center and student Take Back the Night organization; working with Disabilities Support Services; or connecting with student organizations involved in making Loyola a more welcoming and affirming community for all people.
+Through participation in the Committee, Fellows have been able to identify relevant ways to continue social justice work such as: collaborating with ALANA (African, Latina/o, and Native American) Services and its student organizations; connecting with LGBTQ students through collaboration with Spectrum (i.e., the student organization for gender and sexual minorities and allies); consulting with entities on campus for gender-based concerns, such as the Women's Center and Take Back the Night student organization; and working with Disabilities Support Services.

 Professional Training and Development

 Each Fellow will receive various types of individual and group supervision for the range of activities and services they provide, which will be logged to document hours as required by state licensing boards.
 This supervision includes one hour of weekly individual supervision by Maryland licensed psychologists to cover the Fellow's individual clients, initial assessments, crisis duty, and general professional development.
 In addition to this supervision, Fellows who co-facilitate group therapy will receive weekly, face-to-face, individual supervision about group work from the senior staff co-facilitator.
 For after-hours rotations, Fellows will be supervised by senior staff who provides consultation and backup for crisis management.
 Fellows receive apprenticeship supervision from the senior staff member with whom they are apprenticing to review the functional area and discuss the Fellow's observations and experience.
-The frequency of these meetings varies according to mutual needs of the staff and Fellow.
 Fellows also receive administrative supervision from the Assistant Director for Training to create and review training and professional goals, as well as provide feedback about the Program.
 Clinical Team Meetings and staff Case Conferences also serve as two hours of weekly group supervision for Fellows as clinical treatment, case management and conceptualization are discussed in these meetings.
 All supervision will be designed to support and enhance the Fellow’s professional progress throughout that year.